cmtzco/account-assignment/README.md

         cd account-assignment

-- Install Dependencies (Depending on your user permissions and operating system you may need to use sudo to run this)
+- Install Dependencies

         pip install -r requirements.txt

+  or (Depending on your user permissions and operating system you may need to use sudo to run this)

+        sudo pip install -r requirements.txt

 ### Usage